rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 -  **Audit Logs** - Review administrator activity taken on your account.

 #### Admins & Contacts
--  **Administrators** - View your current domains administrators.
+-  **Administrators** - View your current domain administrators.
--  **Company Contacts** - Manage your account contact information such as phone number and permissions.
+-  **Company Contacts** - Manage your account contact information such as the phone number and permissions.
 -  **API Keys** - Generate your API access key for your domain.

 #### Support